DPhil MSc MD(Hons) BSc BA

 Professor of Health Economics, Department of Health Economics, Centre for Public Health, Medical University of Vienna, Austria

-Professor Simon holds a DPhil in Public Health from the University of Oxford; an MSc in Health Economics from the University of York; and a Doctor of Medicine (Hons), a BSc in Economics and a BA in Medical Translation from the University of Szeged.
+Professor Simon holds a DPhil in Public Health from the University of Oxford; an MSc in Health Economics from the University of York; and a Doctor of Medicine (MD), a BSc in Economics and a BA in Medical Translation from the University of Szeged.
+She is Fellow through Distinction of the UK Faculty of Public Health (FFPH).

 Psychoeducation and online mood tracking for patients with bipolar disorder: A randomised controlled trial.